croc-code/sql-boot/README.md

-# sql-glue
+# sql-boot

-    Evolutionary and Transparent db tool for Developers, DBA and DevOps Engineers
+Evolutionary, Transparent and Polyglot DB-tool for Developers, DBA and DevOps Engineers